 Tensor factorizations with nonnegativity constraints have found application in analysing data from cyber traffic, social networks, and other areas.
 We consider application data best described as being generated by a Poisson process (e.g. count data), which leads to sparse tensors that can be modelled by sparse factor matrices.
-In this paper, we investigate efficient techniques for computing an appropriate canonical polyadic tensor factorization based on the Kullback-Leibler divergence function.
+In this paper, we investigate efficient techniques for computing an appropriate canonical polyadic tensor factorization based on the Kullback–Leibler divergence function.
 We propose novel subproblem solvers within the standard alternating block variable approach.
 Our new methods exploit structure and reformulate the optimization problem as small independent subproblems.
 We employ bound-constrained Newton and quasi-Newton methods.
-We compare our algorithms against other codes, demonstrating superior speed for high accuracy results and the ability to quickly find sparse solutions.
+Finally, we compare our algorithms against other codes, demonstrating superior speed for high accuracy results and the ability to quickly find sparse solutions.

 The C++ Tensor Toolbox is a software package for computing tensor decompositions.
 It is based on the Matlab Tensor Toolbox, and is particularly optimized for sparse data sets.
 This user manual briefly overviews tensor decomposition mathematics, software capabilities, and installation of the package.
 Tensors (also known as multidimensional arrays or N-way arrays) are used in a variety of applications ranging from chemometrics to network analysis.
 The Tensor Toolbox provides classes for manipulating dense, sparse, and structured tensors in C++.
 The Toolbox compiles into libraries and is intended for use with custom applications written by users.